-If you are looking for a very unique place to stay in Thun check out the Schloss Schadau Hotel & Restaurant.
-Though I have never stayed there myself, it is one of my favorite places in Thun and a must-see.
+If you are looking for a unique place to stay in Thun, check out the Schloss Schadau Hotel & Restaurant located in a beautiful park area.
+Though I have never stayed there myself, this park is one of my favorite places in Thun and a must-see.
 So, staying there seems like heaven.

-Boutique Hotel Spedition seems to be a good choice if you want to stay in the old town – and close to most sights in Thun.
+Boutique Hotel Spedition seems to be a good choice if you want to stay in the old town – and close to most of the sights in Thun.

-Also, if you stay in an official accommodation in Thun you will get a Thun Public Transportation Card which allows you to use buses in Thun – so you can get from Thun to Interlaken e.g. (which also come with great views).
+Also, if you stay in an official accommodation in Thun, you will get a Thun Public Transportation Card, allowing you to use buses in Thun.
+You can get from Thun to Interlaken, e.g., and some other places close by.

 Find more tips for your Switzerland trip here.

 FINAL THOUGHTS ABOUT THINGS TO DO IN THUN